GokeAT/Group-project-/README.md

 ## Planning

 Planning for the project was done using a Jira Board as not only is it free to use but it also allowed us as a group to alter tasks between "to do", "in progress" & "done".
-As each individual completes their task; they would move it to the done stage before then working on a new "to do" task & placing it in the "in progress" stage.
+As each individual completes their task; they would move it to the "done" stage before then working on a new "to do" task & placing it in the "in progress" stage.

 An initial jira board was made during deployment: